gbinal/dc-helicopters/_helicopters/5-us-army-12th-aviation-battalion.md

 These helicopters are not as common in the skies over DC, but are still a somewhat regular sight flying over the rivers and to and from the Pentagon.

 ### Notable Incidents

+In 2025, a VH-60 Black Hawk from this unit [collided in mid-air](https://en.wikipedia.org/wiki/2025_Potomac_River_mid-air_collision) with a commercial aircraft that was on approach to Reagan National Airport.
+Both aircraft crashed into the Potomac River, killing all 64 people aboard the commercial flight and 3 aboard the helicopter.

 In 2014, the unit held an unusual exercise where 24 helicopters flew over DC.
 I didn't see it at the time, which was for the best best, because I for one would have 100% read that as _'Ummm...  something's going on and we've got 25 minutes'_.
 The video (linked below) is well worth a watch.